- Life Settlements Explained -

 If you have a term policy that is expiring soon, you’ll need to decide whether you want to maintain coverage at a higher cost, get a new policy, or if you no longer want any coverage.
 If you choose the latter, you may be able to convert your term policy into permanent insurance and then sell it through a life settlement to recoup some of your money.

-Advantages of a Life Settlement
+Advantages of Life Settlements

 Large Cash Payment